juv123/RBAC/README.md

 npm install @heroicons/react

 npm start
-This will launch the app at http://localhost:3000. (admin dashboard)
+This will launch the app at http://localhost:3000. (login page)

-Navigate to /login for the login form.
+Navigate to /register for registering user

-Navigate to /register for the user registration form.
+Navigate to / for the login form. after successfull login it will redirect to Dashboard.

 ### Technologies Used:
 React.js: Frontend framework for building the UI.